nbsdx/binja-ui-tweaks/README.md

+# **BROKEN**

+Currently, if you sort, sizes and selected items aren't respected, so the left splitter will fully colapse, and clicking on functions won't always take you to the right one...

 # binja-ui-tweaks
 UI Tweaks for Binary Ninja.
 Seems kinda stable, I just got it working, so there may be some things that I missed.